XBraid/xbraid/docs/Examples.md

    set to 2, then *access* is called every XBraid iteration and on every XBraid level.
 In this case, querying *astatus* to determine the current XBraid level and iteration will be useful.
 This scenario allows for even more detailed tracking of the simulation.
+   The default *access_level* is 1 and gives the user access only after the simulation ends and only on the finest time-grid.
    \latexonly \\ \endlatexonly

    Eventually, this routine will allow for broader access to XBraid and computational steering.